REPLACE DAIRY MILK WITH ONE OF THESE CHOICES:

 DID YOU KNOW THAT GHEE (CLARIFIED BUTTER) IS BOTH LACTOSE AND CASEIN FREE?

 Yes, it’s true!
 If you are not allergic to dairy and you are not vegan – you can enjoy Ghee!
-I dearly love Purity Farms Ghee and use it often.
-Purity Farms Ghee is both lactose and casein free.
-I use it to spread on toast or cook with it.
+If the Ghee has been properly prepared, it is both lactose and casein free.
+(Read the nutrition label or check the website for the brand that you purchase.)
+You can spread Ghee on toast or cook with it!
+Yum!

-However not all Ghee or Clarified Butter is lactose and casein free, read the labels!
-You can find Purity Farms Ghee at your local natural food grocery store and some major chain grocery stores.
-It’s usually in the refrigerated Dairy section.
+You can find Ghee at your local natural food grocery store and some major chain grocery stores.
+It is usually in the refrigerated Dairy section.

 WHAT VEGAN OPTIONS CAN REPLACE BUTTER?